-Since their inception, Research Infrastructures (RIs) have been designed as the technological cornerstone of the European Research Area (ERA), to nurture scientific excellence for the advancement and application of science to societal challenges, ranging from our place in the Universe, to climate change and emerging virus threats, by providing cutting edge skills, tools and services.
+Since their inception, Research Infrastructures (RIs) have been a scientific and technological cornerstone of the European Research Area (ERA), supporting scientific excellence for the advancement of science and its application to societal challenges, ranging from our place in the Universe, to climate change and emerging virus threats, by providing cutting-edge skills, tools and services.
 European RIs, whether virtual, single-site or distributed, contribute through their network of users, partners and collaborators at local, regional and international levels to science-based activities and communities, building competitive ecosystems and knowledge-based economies.
+The European Research Infrastructure Consortium (ERIC), with its specific European legal framework and strong multidisciplinary interactions within the ERIC Forum, constitutes a strong foundation and a backbone of the ERA, integrating both service and research activities of many Member States.
+ERICs are well positioned to scale-up research projects and capacities to reach more researchers and broaden their effectiveness and impact.